sustech-topology/TopCap/README.md

 - [MFCC–Transformer_classification_model](model%20comparison/MFCC_Transformer_classification_model.py)
 - [STFT–CNN_classification_models](model%20comparison/STFT_CNN_classification_model), including both STFT–CNN-8 and STFT–CNN-16

-The comparison experiments include the LJSpeech, TIMIT, and LibriSpeech repositories, along with four additional corpora from ALLSSTAR that do not appear in our main experiments.
-The data preprocessing files can be found in the folder [dataset preprocessing](https://github.com/sustech-topology/TopCap/tree/main/dataset%20preprocessing).
+The comparison experiments are performed on the LJSpeech, TIMIT, and LibriSpeech repositories, along with four additional corpora from ALLSSTAR that do not appear in the primary experiments.
+The data preprocessing files can be found [here](dataset%20preprocessing).

 ### Feature analysis